enonic/old-xp-doc/doc/getstarted/next.rst

 Congratulations on getting started :-)

-If you're ready for some more fun we recommend looking into the following:
+If you're ready for some more fun, we recommend looking into the following:

   * Watch the `Platform Video <https://youtu.be/r_rjD8ScfeM>`_
   * Hook up with the community on `our forum <https://discuss.enonic.com>`_